White flight: Zimbabwe (formerly Rhodesia)

 Until 1980, the unrecognised Republic of Rhodesia held a well-publicised image as being one of two nations in sub-Saharan Africa where a white minority of European descent and culture held political, economic, and social control over a preponderantly black African majority.
 Nevertheless, unlike white South Africans, a significant percentage of white Rhodesians represented recent immigrants from Europe.
 After World War II, there was a substantial influx of Europeans migrating into the region (formerly known as Southern Rhodesia), including former residents of India, Pakistan, and other parts of Africa.
 Also represented were working-class emigrants responding to economic opportunities.
 In 1969, only 41% of Rhodesia's white community were natural-born citizens, or 93,600 people.
 The remainder were naturalised European and South African citizens or expatriates, with many holding dual citizenship.

-During the Rhodesian Bush War, almost the entire white male population between eighteen and fifty-eight was affected by various military commitments, and individuals spent up to five or six months of the year on combat duty away from their normal occupations in the civil service, commerce, industry, or agriculture.
+During the Rhodesian Bush War, almost the entire white male population between eighteen and fifty-eight was subject to conscription and other military commitments, and individuals spent up to five or six months of the year on combat duty away from their normal occupations.
 These long periods of service in the field led to an increased emigration of men of military age.
 In November 1963, state media cited the chief reasons for emigration as uncertainty about the future, economic decline due to embargo and war, and the heavy commitments of national service, which was described as "the overriding factor causing people to leave".
 Of the male emigrants in 1976 about half fell into the 15 to 39 age bracket.
 Between 1960 and 1976 160,182 whites immigrated, while 157,724 departed.
 This dynamic turnover rate led to depressions in the property market, a slump in the construction industry, and a decline in retail sales.
 The number of white Rhodesians peaked in 1975 at 278,000, and rapidly declined as the bush war intensified.
 In 1976, around 14,000 whites left the country, marking the first year since Rhodesia's Unilateral Declaration of Independence in 1965 that more whites had left the country than arrived, with most leaving for South Africa.
 This became known as the 'chicken run', the earliest use of which was recorded the following year, often by Rhodesians who remained to contemptuously describe those who had left.
 Other phrases such as 'taking the gap' or 'gapping it' were also used.
 As the outward flow increased, the phrase 'owl run' also came into use, as leaving the country was deemed by many to be a wise choice.
 Disfavour with the biracial Zimbabwe Rhodesia administration in 1979 also contributed to a mass exodus.